 Gut Healthy Diet

 Dietary fiber supports digestion and helps prevent gut problems such as constipation.
 Whole grains (quinoa, millet, barley, buckwheat, oats, and so on), legumes, beans, fruits, and vegetables are all great sources of fiber.
 Eat them daily.

 Greens are essential in protecting against cell damage and in managing cholesterol and hypertension.
-They are also a vital source of vitamins that support the growth of gut microbiota and facilitate the normal functioning of the body, which makes them perfect for a gut healthy diet.
+They are also a vital source of vitamins that support the growth of gut microbiota and facilitate the normal functioning of the body, which makes them perfect for a gut-healthy diet.
 Greens you can incorporate into your diet include broccoli, asparagus, seaweed, kale, watercress, cabbage, beet greens, collard greens, and dandelion greens, among many others.

+Gut Healthy Diet